shyammarjit/diffusekrona/README.md

 ## 💡 Highlight
 ✔️ Parameter Efficient: A minimum 35% reduction in parameters.
-By changing Kronecker factors, we can even achieve up to a 75% reduction with results comparable to LoRA-DreamBooth.</hr>
+By changing Kronecker factors, we can even achieve up to a 75% reduction with results comparable to LoRA-DreamBooth.<br/>
 ✔️ Enhanced Stability: Our method is more stable compared to LoRA-DreamBooth.
-Stability refers to variations in images generated across different learning rates and Kronecker factor/ranks, which makes LoRA-DreamBooth harder to fine-tune.
+Stability refers to variations in images generated across different learning rates and Kronecker factor/ranks, which makes LoRA-DreamBooth harder to fine-tune.<br/>
-✔️ Text Alignment and Fidelity: On average, DiffusekronA captures better subject semantics and large contextual prompts.
+✔️ Text Alignment and Fidelity: On average, DiffusekronA captures better subject semantics and large contextual prompts.<br/>
 ✔️ Interpretability: Leverages the advantages of the Kronecker product to capture structured relationships in attention-weight matrices.
-More controllable decomposition makes DiffusekronA more interpretable.
+More controllable decomposition makes DiffusekronA more interpretable.<br/>

 <video width="1190" height="438" controls><source src="/assets/diffusekrona.mp4" type="video/mp4">